List of The Powerpuff Girls characters: Mojo Jojo

-Mojo Jojo (voiced by Roger L. Jackson) is a highly intelligent chimpanzee and the Powerpuff Girls' archenemy.
-He was formerly Professor Utonium's lab assistant before being exposed to Chemical X and gaining intelligence in the same accident that created the Powerpuff Girls.
-His plans often end in failure due to the Powerpuff Girls' intervention or flaws that he overlooks.
+Mojo Jojo (voiced by Roger L. Jackson) is the Powerpuff Girls' archenemy.
+He is a mutated chimpanzee mad scientist with high intelligence and a protruding brain who speaks with a Japanese accent in an overly exaggerated and repetitive manner.
+Mojo Jojo was Professor Utonium's reckless pet and lab assistant, Jojo, before Professor Utonium created the Powerpuff Girls; the same accident that created the Girls gave Jojo his super-intelligence.
+Mojo lives in an observatory located atop a dormant volcano in Townsville Central Park.

 Fuzzy Lumpkins

 Fuzzy Lumpkins (voiced by Jim Cummings) is a pink, furry hillbilly monster who speaks in a southern accent and lives in the woods neighboring Townsville.
-Fuzzy has limited intelligence and is not as ambitious as other villains, as he usually targets those who trespass on his property.
+Fuzzy has a limited intellectual capacity, and is not nearly so active and ambitious as most of the villains in the series.
+He usually limits himself to shooting anyone whom he finds trespassing on his property, though he is also prone to destructive fits of rage.
+Fuzzy belongs to a race of "Lumpkins"; he has three siblings (Furry, Fluffy, and Hairy), three nephews (Buzzy, Wuzzy, and Scuzzy), and several dozen cousins who closely resemble him.

 HIM

-HIM (voiced by Tom Kane) is an effeminate demon whose plans are usually psychological in nature, as he often attempts to manipulate events to drive the Powerpuff Girls insane or drive a wedge between them.
-HIM possesses various supernatural and demonic abilities, including shapeshifting, mind control, and manipulating reality and energy.
+HIM (voiced by Tom Kane) is an effeminate, enigmatic demon whose plans are usually psychological in nature, as he often attempts to manipulate events to drive the Powerpuff Girls insane or drive a wedge between them.
+HIM possesses various supernatural abilities, including shapeshifting, mind control, and manipulating reality and energy.
 Craig McCracken has stated that "HIM" was inspired by the Chief Blue Meanie from Yellow Submarine.

 Princess Morbucks

 Princess Morbucks (voiced by Jennifer Hale in the original series, Haley Mancini in the reboot) is a spoiled, rich, and bratty young girl who hates the Powerpuff Girls due to a rebuffed attempt to join them.
-Her father, "Daddy" Morbucks, dotes on her and indulges in her whims, but it is implied that his patience is limited and Princess fears truly angering him.
+Her father, "Daddy" Morbucks (a play on Little Orphan Annie's Daddy Warbucks), dotes on her and indulges in her whims, but it is implied that his patience is limited and Princess fears truly angering him.
 Because of him, she has access to virtually unlimited financial resources.